panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 (Note: the function type looks similar to an [arrow function](/6-ways-to-declare-javascript-functions/#4-arrow-function).
 But they are different things.)

-Working with function types, because of their length, is more convinient by storing them into a [type alias](https://www.digitalocean.com/community/tutorials/typescript-type-alias#step-2-using-type-alias).
+Working with function types, because of their length, is more convenient by storing them into a [type alias](https://www.digitalocean.com/community/tutorials/typescript-type-alias#step-2-using-type-alias).
 A type alias allows to reuse a type in many places without repetition:

 ```typescript
 // Sum is a type alias